 Celebrating Australia’s First Nation community, culture and talent at QUT.
 Which Way?
 Murri-Ailan Way

-Women, Law and Culture
+Storyline of Women, Law & Culture

 Tuesday 7th August, 10.30am – 11.30am, Owen J. Wordsworth Room, S Block, Level 12, Gardens Point campus